Temperature and mean axial momentum vs. laser intensity of electrons released from O$_2$ by an 800 nm ultrashort pulsed laser: Introduction

 The electron kinetic energy spectrum of SFA0 for $\varepsilon =0$ is used as a fitting function to best match the spectral shape and thermalized $T$ in cases for which spectral data are available.
 Two discrepancies between SFA0 and published spectra for $\varepsilon =0$ are a surge in the electron population as kinetic energy decreases below a few eV seen in SFA0 but not the data, and an upturn in the high energy tail (referred to as a \textquotedblleft plateau\textquotedblright\ \cite{Becker18}\cite{Okunishi08} ) above a few tens of eV seen in the data but not SFA0.
 These are interpreted to be the result of electrons returning to their parent ion within an optical cycle and either recombining \cite{Talebpour96}\cite {Peverall01} or rescattering off of it \cite{Becker18}\cite{Okunishi08}.
 If the latter, the electrons often achieve a higher post-optical energy than would otherwise be obtained.
 We address the absence of the surge in Sec.~II with a model referred to as SFA1 by replacing the unobserved surge with a ceiling limiting the spectral amplitude of electrons below a critical energy that fits the empirical spectra better.
 Energy-boosted electrons that help deplete this surge form the plateau.
 We then use a phenomenological energy multiplier for SFA1 spectra in Sec.~II as a second fitting parameter to match the higher $T$ that results, for model SFA2.

 Since SFA1 and SFA2 entail fits to data from optical pulses that only \emph{ peak} in intensity at specified values of $\gamma =\gamma _{0}$ (or, equivalently, $\mathcal{E=E}_{0}$ and $I\mathcal{=}I_{0}$), their results are interpreted to be functions representative of a full pulse's $\gamma _{0} $, instead of SFA0's uniform constant $\gamma $.\ The classical kinematics of rescatter is used in conjunction with the spectral data (as represented by these fits) in Sec.~III to estimate $\left\langle p_{{\mathrm{ f}z}}\right\rangle $ vs.\ $\gamma _{0}$.
-Our primary purpose is to make the best use of available data, SFA theory, and quasiclassical kinematics for such modeling.
-Contributing to the theory of USPL interaction with matter is secondary.
+Our primary purpose is to make the best use of available data, SFA theory, and quasiclassical kinematic for data analysis \cite{Ruden25QmodS}.
+Contributing to the basic theory of USPL interaction with matter is secondary.

 Effects such as Coulomb focusing and quantum interference of wave contributions from the two atoms in O$_{2}$ resulting in ionization rate dependencies on molecular orientation angle \cite{Busuladzic18}\cite{Li15} \cite{Mishima05}\cite{Muth-Bohm00}\cite{Kopytin19}, atomic resonances for larger values of $\gamma$ \cite{Kloda10}, and the long range Coulomb interaction with low energy\ free electrons \cite{Okunishi08}\cite{Chen06} are not treated here, but also have significant effects on the spectrum.